 - Mullet (all species)

 - Trevally (all species)

 Charter boat fishery overview

 Charter boat fishing is considered a commercial platform for recreational fishing.
 The charter boat fishery is managed through a licensing and registration system.

 Charter boat fishing happens in South Australian marine waters and has bag, boat, size and trip limits.
 These might vary from limits that apply to individual fishers.

 No new licences for charter boat fishing are currently being issued.
 Charter boat licences can be purchased from existing licence holders.

 Charter boat fishery licences are issued for the term of the management plan.
-The current management plan is effective from August 2011 until 30 June 2021.
+The revised management plan is effective from 1 April 2019 until 30 June 2021.